 Finally, if the birds are starving, they would still come and consume your succulents

 In that circumstance, you could try placing a spot where you could feed the birds separately.
 That will make them busy eating.

 What should you do to save your succulents from other animals?

-So, to prevent them attacking your succulents, you could consider covering the soil with some rocks or even with a top dressing which will make it difficult for them to dig into the soi.
+If you notice your succulents are missing a large portion of their leaves, it could be because another animal has eaten your plants.
+So, to prevent them from attacking your succulents, you could consider covering the soil with some rocks or even with a top dressing, which will make it difficult for them to dig into the soil.